circular-o/circular/docs/getting-started/installation.md

 Alternatively, [you can use a bundler](#bundling).

 ?> For clarity, the docs will usually show imports from `%PACKAGE_FULL_PATH%`.
-If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder Shoelace is in.
+If you're not using a module resolver or bundler, you'll need to adjust these paths to point to the folder %LIBRARY_NAME% is in.

 ## Setting the Base Path

-Some components rely on assets (icons, images, etc.) and Shoelace needs to know where they're located.
-For convenience, Shoelace will try to auto-detect the correct location based on the script you've loaded it from.
+Some components rely on assets (icons, images, etc.) and %LIBRARY_NAME% needs to know where they're located.
+For convenience, %LIBRARY_NAME% will try to auto-detect the correct location based on the script you've loaded it from.
 This assumes assets are colocated with `%PACKAGE_NAME%.js` or `%PACKAGE_NAME%-autoloader.js` and will "just work" for most users.

-However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) Shoelace, you'll need to set the base path.
+However, if you're [cherry picking](#cherry-picking) or [bundling](#bundling) %LIBRARY_NAME%, you'll need to set the base path.
 You can do this one of two ways.

 ```html
 <!-- Option 1: the data-%PACKAGE_NAME% attribute -->